 In the above example, we observe that:

-The Rectangle class inherits the perimeter method from the base class Parallelogram.
-The Square class also inherits the same.
+the Rectangle class inherits the perimeter method from the base class Parallelogram, as does the Square class,

-The Rectangle class extends the base class Parallelogram with an area method.
+the Rectangle class extends the base class Parallelogram with an area method,

-The Square class’s area method overrides the area method from the Rectangle class.
+the Square class’s area method overrides the area method from the Rectangle class.

-Python supports Object-Oriented Programming through the mechanism of Abstract Base Classes (Goodrich et al., 2013).
+Python supports object-oriented programming through the mechanism of abstract base classes (Goodrich et al., 2013).
 One cannot create objects of these classes.
-Instances can be created from concrete classes derived from the abstract base classes.
+Instances are created from concrete classes derived from the abstract base classes.

 Self-Check Questions